-Over the past decade, The Department of Dermatology at the University of Colorado Denver has transformed into a powerful academic program that has achieved excellence in education, patient care, and research.
+Over the past decade, The Department of Dermatology at the University of Colorado School of Medicine has transformed into a powerful academic program that has achieved excellence in education, patient care, and research.
 The CU Health Sciences Center on the Anschutz Medical Campus (AMC) is located in Aurora, just east of Denver.
 There, state-of-the-art facilities for clinical care, education and research provide an integrated and collaborative environment for the professional Schools of Medicine, Public Health, Pharmacy, Dentistry, and Nursing.
 This campus is also home to the University of Colorado Hospital and the Children's Hospital of Colorado (formerly The Children's Hospital).
 A new Department of Veterans Affairs Hospital is under construction.

 Our department has a comprehensive clinical program with a highly varied patient population at multiple sites.
 The main Dermatology Clinic at AMC handles 25,000 outpatient visits per year with a focus on general adult dermatology, cutaneous oncology and procedural dermatology/Mohs Surgery.
 It has full surgical facilities and phototherapy suites and shares space with the comprehensive Melanoma Clinic.
 The Dermatology Clinic at the Children's Hospital of Colorado serves 12,000 patients per year, specializing in complex pediatric dermatology cases, vascular birthmarks and epidermolysis bullosa.
 Dermatology in the Denver VA hospital is a comprehensive clinical service treating 9,000 patients per year with special attention to skin cancer and teledermatology.
 A highly effective Dermatology Clinic at Denver Health and Hospitals serves the needs of residents within the City and County of Denver, providing care for 8,000 patients per year.
 Cosmetic and Aesthetic services are provided at the Health and Wellness Center on the AMC.
 Dermatopathology services are centering in a freestanding laboratory on the AMC.